Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

 - Revoke HealthKit access at any time: iOS Settings → Privacy & Security → Health → Vital Report.

-- Delete the App to remove all of its on-device data, including stored preferences, automation definitions, cached widget data, and OAuth tokens.
+- Delete the App to remove its app-container data, including stored preferences, automation definitions, cached widget data, and reports stored only in the App.
+This does not remove Apple Health data, purchase history, or copies you shared, printed, or saved elsewhere.

 - Manage, cancel, or request a refund for your subscription: iOS Settings → [Your Name] → Subscriptions, or at apps.apple.com/account/subscriptions.